Skip to content

 Top Programs

 The fields College of Western Idaho awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 As a public institution in Nampa, Idaho, College of Western Idaho enrolls students across a range of programs.
-The school reports a graduation rate of roughly 29%.
+The graduation rate is roughly 29%.

-Social capital — the web of cross-class friendships that researchers link to long-run upward mobility — runs around the national average at College of Western Idaho, with an economic connectedness score of 0.85 (about 1.0 is the national norm).
-Its friending bias is low (0.01), a sign that students from different economic backgrounds genuinely mix rather than self-segregate.
+Social capital, the web of cross-class friendships that researchers link to long-run upward mobility, runs around the national average at College of Western Idaho.
+Its economic connectedness score is 0.85, where about 1.0 is the national norm.
+Its friending bias is low (0.01), a sign that students from different economic backgrounds actually mix rather than self-segregate.
 Around 12% of students take part in civic and volunteering activity.

 Similar Schools